 These organizations must apply with the Comptroller’s office and receive sales tax exempt status before holding a tax-free sales day.
 To purchase taxable items tax free for resale during the tax-free sales days, the organization can either give the seller a resale certificate (PDF) (if it has a sales tax permit) or an exemption certificate (PDF).

 Nonprofit volunteer fire departments with sales tax exempt status from the Comptroller’s office can hold 10 tax-free sales or auctions each calendar year.
-Each sale or auction must last 72 hours or less.
-A tax-free sale or auction longer than 72 consecutive hours is considered more than one exempt sale or auction.
+A one-day tax-free sale or auction can last no longer than 72 consecutive hours.
+A tax-free sale or auction lasting more than 72 consecutive hours is considered more than one exempt sale or auction.
 If two or more volunteer fire departments hold a tax-free sale or auction together, the event counts as one tax-free sale for each organization.

 To purchase taxable items tax free for resale during the tax-free sales days, the organization can either give the seller a resale certificate (PDF) (if it has a sales tax permit) or an exemption certificate (PDF).